 The beautifully designed library has walls full of Sherpa Tenzing’s pictures.
 If you spend some time, you can feel his journey through these pictures.
 There is a frame with newspapers cuttings talking about his unprecedented journey.
 Another frame contains a stone from Mount Everest that was gifted by his family to the Sh Dilip Ray, owner of Mayfair Darjeeling.
 There is an ice axe in another frame.
 There are films on mountaineering that you can sit and watch right there with your friends or take them to watch in the comfort of your room.

 The main building of Mayfair Darjeeling used to be the summerhouse of Maharaja of Nazargunj.
-If like me you are wondering where is this Nazargunj – well it would lie in the neighbouring state of Bihar.
+If like me you are wondering where is this Nazargunj – well it would lie in the neighboring state of Bihar.
 The building still had a very English style architecture and décor.
 Linen, curtains, fireplaces, ample use of wood and walls full of photo frames take you back to the era when it would have been constructed.
 It does not take much to feel like a royal guest.

 There is a certain charm that the old world building offer that is simply not replicable.
 The gardens are impeccably maintained with bright sculptures to add the spark.
 I remember when I posted the first picture of Mayfair Darjeeling on my social media – everyone wanted to know about this bright looking place.

 As you go down the path leading to the hotel, the first thing you see is a temple with Shivalinga in black stone.
 As you reach the landing, you will meet the idol of Ganesha in Saffron color.
 After you have met the father and son, you get the first real glimpse of the property.